McNairy County is named for John McNairy, who was a judge of the United States District Court for the District of Tennessee.

 Contractor: Sumner Construction Company

 Description: The building faces northeast and is a three story gray colored limestone structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of Selmer.
 The northeast front has a central entrance framed with stone.
 There are vertical stone pilasters between the windows.
 The east and west wings are lower and the roof rises in three tiers.
-The courtroom is located on the second story.
+In the interior, the courtroom is located on the north side of the second story.
+The building houses the County Chancery Court and County Juvenile Court of the 25th Judicial District.
 The building was renovated in 1996.
 The architect was Gil Carter and the contractor was Vanderheyden Construction Company.

 See: The architect, Joseph Holman and Thomas Marr of Nashville, designed courthouses in Bedford County, Franklin County, Hardin County, Lauderdale County, Madison County, Obion County, Pickett County, Sumner County and Weakley County.
 They also designed the Tennessee Supreme Court in Nashville.